 Because tracking progress is a huge motivator!
 How do you know how far you’ve come if you can’t keep track of it?
 This could be amount of weight you are lifting in the gym, miles walked, weight loss, inches lost, cups of daily vegetables, sleep improvement…the list goes on!
 Decide what metrics you are going to track and keep at it.
 This is information you can use to make adjustments along the way to your goal.

 Anything else you want to add?

 You can do this!
 And don’t feel like you need to do EVERYTHING all at once.
 That is a recipe for overwhelm and leads to quitting.
 Get really specific with your goal or resolution and then choose 3 things you’ll do to achieve it.
-Grab an accountability partner, stay consistent day by day and you’ll rock 2023!
+Grab an accountability partner, stay consistent day by day and you’ll rock this year and beyond!